Tech Talk Live (football and basketball season)

 facilities for that sport.
 Weaver wants to work on improving the sports they

-have now before talking about adding another one. - The Boise State AD recently suggested that the NCAA should take over
+• The Boise State AD recently suggested that the NCAA should take over

 scheduling and force BCS conference teams to play road games at Boise, TCU